The Provincial Nominee Program in Canada program is for workers who:

 For both cases:

-• When you are invited to apply, you should then submit an electronic application to the IRCC
+- Once IRCC invites you to apply, submit an electronic application to IRCC.

 Choose a province or territory